January 6, 2018

 Being new to hiking can be as overwhelming as it is exciting.
 What do you have to take?
-What can you cut?
+What don’t you really need?
 After all, you can’t carry everything.
-What are the must have items?
+What are the must-have items and why?
+Here are some basic items that are good to include in gear for any trip.

 Whatever you choose, make sure that your feet are comfortable and well protected.